AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 at the insertion.**

 ``Org`` **and** ``Ins`` **are the origin and insertion of the Brachialis.
-They are reference objects, pointing to reference nodes named "Brachialis" that have already been created on the "UpperArm"**
+They are reference objects, pointing to reference nodes named "Brachialis" that have already been created on the "UpperArm" and "ForeArm"**

 The Brachialis muscle in our model lacks via-points.
 However if a muscle has via points, we must insert reference objects to respective via-point nodes in the lines between ``Org`` and ``Ins``, in the correct order.